ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk21.md

 6   | GraalVM CE         | x86_64       | 0.964             | runtime
 7   | OpenJDK HotSpot VM | x86_64       | 1.000             | runtime

-Based on the central tendency of the data, the first in the row can be considered the most eco-friendly JVM, while the last in the row consumes the most energy.
+*The first JVM in the row is the most eco-friendly, while the last consumes the most energy.*

 # Applications Build Time Execution Results